Art Nouveau religious buildings: Art Nouveau churches of Spain

 The only churches that are designated UNESCO World Heritage List sites are works of Antoni Gaudí: Sagrada Família basilica in Barcelona (1882–) that is still under construction and Church of Colònia Güell in Santa Coloma de Cervelló, province of Barcelona, that Gaudí along with Francesc Berenguer i Mestres and Joan Rubió left unfinished in 1914.

 Sagrada Família is not pure Art Nouveau: its construction started before the movement incepted with a Neo-Gothic design by Francisco de Paula del Villar, of which only the crypt was built.
 Francisco de Paula del Villar resigned in 1883 and the project was rebuilt by Gaudí.

 Sagrada Família was a vague inspiration for the construction of Sanctuary of Maria Magdalena by José Sala Sala in Novelda of the Catalan-speaking Valencian Community.
 Though the construction started in 1918 and finished in 1946, this church is regarded as a valuable monument of Valencian Art Nouveau.

 Another example of a Modernisme church in Catalonia is the Carmen church (1911-1913) in Barcelona by Josep Maria Pericas, an example of modernisme church by a Catalan architect in another part of Spain – the Christ church (1910-1912) in the Province of Teruel by Pau Monguió i Segura.

-Art Nouveau temples of France
+Art Nouveau churches of France

 The church of Saint-Jean-de-Montmartre in Paris (1894-1904) was designed by architect Anatole de Baudot with stained glass windows executed by Jac Galland according to the design of Ernest-Pascal Blanchard, bronze interior sculptures by Pierre Roche, and ceramic tiles by Alexandre Bigot.
 The reinforced concrete structure followed a system developed by the engineer Paul Cottancin.

 Another Art Nouveau religious building in Paris is Agoudas Hakehilos Synagogue (1913-1914) by Hector Guimard, who was not only the architect, but also created furnishings (luminaires, chandeliers, brackets, and benches), as well as the stylized vegetal decorations and the cast iron railings.

 An Art Nouveau artist Eugène Grasset designed mosaics and stained glass windows (done by Félix Gaudin) for Saint-Étienne church (1890-1895) in Briare, Centre-Val de Loire.